A mathematical theory of topological invariants of quantum lattice systems: Local Lie systems over fuzzy semilinear sets

 \subsection{Equivariantization}

-As a preliminary step, for any $G$-invariant gapped state $\psi$ we are going to define a graded local Lie algebra over $\CS_n$ which is a $G$-equivariant version of the local Lie algebra $\mfkDpal$.
-Recall that a graded local Lie algebra is a cosheaf of graded vector spaces and a pre-cosheaf of graded Lie algebras that satisfies the graded analogue of Property I. For example, if $\mfkF$ is a local Lie algebra and $A=\prod_{k\in\ZZ} A_k$ is a locally finite supercommutative graded algebra with finite-dimensional graded components $A_k$,\footnote{A graded vector space is locally finite iff its graded components are finite-dimensional.} then $U\mapsto \mfkF(U)\otimes A$ is a graded local Lie algebra.
+As a preliminary step, for any $G$-invariant gapped state $\psi$ we are going to define a graded local Lie system over $\CS_n$ which is a $G$-equivariant version of the local Lie system $\mfkDpal$.
+Recall that a graded local Lie system is a cosheaf of graded vector spaces that is a pre-cosheaf of graded Lie algebras satisfying the graded analogue of Property I. For example, if $\mfkF$ is a local Lie system and $A=\prod_{k\in\ZZ} A_k$ is a locally finite supercommutative graded algebra with finite-dimensional graded factors $A_k$,\footnote{A graded vector space is locally finite iff its graded components are finite-dimensional.} then $U\mapsto \mfkF(U)\otimes A$ is a graded local Lie system.
 We denote it $\mfkF\otimes A$.

-Fix a compact Lie group $G$ and distributive pre-ordered set $X$ and consider the category of graded local Lie algebras over $X$ equipped with a $G$-action.
-An object of this category is a graded local Lie algebra $\mfkF$ on which $G$ acts by automorphisms; morphisms are defined in an obvious manner.
-The first step is to define a functor $\mfkF\mapsto \mfkF^G$ from this category to the category of graded local Lie algebras over $X$ such that $\mfkF^G(U)$ is the Lie algebra of $G$-invariant elements of $\mfkF(U)$.
+Fix a compact Lie group $G$ and a distributive pre-ordered set $X$ and consider the category of graded local Lie systems over $X$ equipped with a $G$-action.
+An object of this category is a graded local Lie system $\mfkF$ on which $G$ acts by automorphisms; morphisms are defined in an obvious manner.
+The first step is to define a functor $\mfkF\mapsto \mfkF^G$ from this category to the category of graded local Lie systems over $X$ such that $\mfkF^G(U)$ is the Lie algebra of $G$-invariant elements of $\mfkF(U)$.
 It is clear how to define such a functor for coflasque pre-cosheaves of Lie algebras with Property I, but the pre-cosheaf $\mfkF^G$ will not be a cosheaf of vector spaces without further assumptions about $\mfkF$ and the $G$-action. \begin{definition} An action of $G$ on a pre-cosheaf of \Frechet\ spaces $\mfkF$ is smooth if for each $U\in X$ the seminorms defining the topology of $\mfkF(U)$ can be chosen to be $G$-invariant and the map $G\times\mfkF(U)\ra \mfkF(U)$ defining the action is smooth.
-An action of $G$ on a pre-cosheaf of graded \Frechet\ spaces is smooth is the $G$-action on every graded component is smooth. \end{definition}
+An action of $G$ on a pre-cosheaf of graded \Frechet\ spaces is smooth if the $G$-action on every graded component is smooth. \end{definition}